 While the Microban does not appear to be easily adjustable, the thicker design helps to angle the keys comfortably for your fingers.
 It’s Windows compatible, though you’ll have to download the software directly from Fellowes for some older versions.

 Not sure if any of the keyboards on our list fit your needs?
-If you don’t mind splurging and weird designs, check out the Kinesis Advantage2.
 The Microsoft Wireless Comfort is another great and affordable ergonomic keyboard you can add to your list, as are the Fellowes Microban and Adesso Tru-Form 150 keyboards.
-If you are a gamer that spends hours playing and clacking away at your keyboard, we recommend you check out the recently announced Dygma Raise ergonomic keyboard.
+If you are a gamer that spends hours playing and clacking away at your keyboard, we also recommend checking out the recently announced Dygma Raise ergonomic keyboard.